fadden/CiderPress2/ndocs/top/SourceNotes.md

 When installing Visual Studio, be sure to include ".NET Desktop Development".

-See [MakeDist](MakeDist/README.md) for build and packaging.
-You will need a full .NET SDK installation to do builds (with `dotnet build`).
+The [MakeDist](MakeDist/README.md) command handles building and packaging for releases.
+You will need a full .NET SDK installation to do builds (with `dotnet build` if you want to use the command line).

-The source files that deal with disk and file formats have accompanying "-notes" documents that describes the format in some detail, and has references to primary sources.
+The source files that implement disk and file formats have accompanying "-notes" documents that describe the formats in some detail, and have references to primary sources.

 ## Projects ##

+The "solution" is comprised of several projects.

 Libraries: